COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 #figure(
   image("Images/timerstop2.png", width: 90%),
-  caption: [Image showing where the `GameObject` which contains the timerstop2 script.]
+  caption: [Image showing where the `GameObject` which contains the timerstop2 script is.]
 )

 / Function description: